Tuesday, 26 November 2019

 To get to Nagoya Castle, we took the Sakuradori Line (red) from Nagoya station to Hisaya-odori Station and changed to the Meijo Line (violet) to Shiyakusho Station.

 You can find these Nagoya signs near major tourist attractions.
-This one is at the exit of the train station as we made our way to Nagoya Castle.
+This one was at the exit of the train station as we made our way to Nagoya Castle.

 Passing some restaurants on the way to Nagoya Castle and couldn't resist taking pictures with the beautiful trees